Student Employment Coordinator

 Knowledge, Skills, and Abilities

-- Equal Employment Opportunity laws and other local, state, and federal laws
+- Equal Employment Opportunity laws and other local, state, and federal laws pertaining to employment;

 - Current labor market trends;